The Tama Community Conservation Area

-Brief of the Mursi Community Conservation Area
+Brief of the Tama Community Conservation Area

-The Mursi, Bodi, and Kwegu indigenous groups of southwest Ethiopia have been granted permission for a joint community wildlife conservation area (CCA) after 13 years of petitioning the Ethiopian government.
+The Mursi, Bodi, Kwegu, and Ari indigenous groups of southwest Ethiopia have been granted permission for a joint community wildlife conservation area (CCA) after 13 years of petitioning the Ethiopian government.
 This 500,000-acre area is their ancestral territory.
 It has giraffe, elephant, lion, cape buffalo, endangered African wild dog, cheetah, leopard, hippo and many other species.
 These three groups will manage the conservation area and employ scouts from the communities.
 The CCA will provide economic development for the three groups that have experienced hunger in recent years.

 Mursi Territory and the Omo and Mago National Parks